Handling Missingness, Failures, and Non-Convergence in Simulation Studies: A Review of Current Practices and Recommendations: Recommendations

 If missingness occurs, a missingness handling approach is required to assess performance.
 It is important to report how missingness was handled and provide justifications for why that approach was chosen.
-A neutral evaluation can be achieved by pre-specifying the missingness handling approach before conducting the simulation study \citep{Siepe2024}.
+A more neutral evaluation can be achieved by pre-specifying the missingness handling approach before conducting the simulation study \citep{Siepe2024}.
 The missingness handling approach should be aligned with the goals of the simulation study.
 For example, if the study aims to compare the performance of methods as employed in practice, one might use a method replacement approach (i.e., missing outputs are replaced with a baseline method), since this emulates the actual method use.
 In contrast, method replacement may not be advisable in simulation studies aimed at better understanding the theoretical properties of a method (e.g., the asymptotic bias of an estimator), because the resulting performance estimate does not refer to a single method anymore but a mixture of two methods.
 While simulation studies conducted in ``early-stage'' methodological research tend to focus more on methods as a theoretical concept and late-stage methodological research tends to focus more on specific implementations of methods, the distinction can sometimes be quite subtle \citep{Heinze2024}.

-To explore the potential impact of the choice of the missingness handling approach, one may also perform sensitivity analyses to see how results change when alternative approaches are used (e.g., list-wise instead of case-wise deletion if both are justifiable).
+To explore the potential impact of the choice of the missingness handling approach, one may also perform sensitivity analyses to see how results change when alternative approaches are used (e.g., repetition-wise instead of method-wise deletion if both are justifiable).
+Such analyses become more important with increasing missingness.
+However, it is difficult to judge ``how much missingness'' is required until careful handling is necessary.
+Sensitivity analyses can also be useful for providing more differentiated method recommendations.
+For example, two result tables could be presented: one showing performance estimates based on method-wise deletion and another showing estimates based on gold standard replacement.
+This could then inform two-part recommendations, such as using a certain method when convergence occurs (when it performs best) but using another method when convergence does not occur.

 It is important to consider missingness when interpreting method performance and making recommendations.
 For example, even if a method shows excellent performance in the repetitions where it converges, the method may not be useful in practice if it often fails to converge under relevant conditions.
 Researchers should then not recommend the method without stating this caveat, and should provide recommendations on what to do when the method fails to converge (for example, done by \citet{Johal2023}, part of our literature review).